xpmethod/xpmethod.github.io/_posts/projects/2016-12-03-text_divider.md

 <br>
 Here, I have arbitrarily designated the novel itself as `level 1` of the text division, thereby making each chapter `level 2`.
-When Mr. Carraway speaks, his speech is introduced with `/Mr. Carraway`, the reporting clause is marked with a backslash.
+When Mr. Carraway speaks, his speech is introduced with `/Mr. Carraway`, and the reporting clause is marked with a backslash.
 Every aspect of the markup, of course, is optional, so if you want to keep the reporting clause as part of the narration, just don’t use the backslash.
 If you want to skip dialogue by certain characters or in certain parts, just don’t mark them up.
 There is a